 But using manufacturing value added, as I did above, is actually generous to UNIDO: China's global share of industrial value add is lower than its global share of manufacturing value add.

 China’s industrial might is impressive enough without resorting to faulty analogies or inappropriate data projections.
-Yet, despite the ambitions of industrial policy maximalists and the bullish projections from organizations like the UN, China’s share of global manufacturing is likely near its peak.
+Yet, despite the ambitions of industrial maximalists and the bullish projections from organizations like the UN, China’s share of global manufacturing is likely near its peak.

 There are global and domestic reasons to think this: